 SECURE YOUR GENERATOR.

 Never leave your spark arrester off.
 Forest fires do happen.
 You don't want your name going down in history with a wildfire.
-We also make sure to keep 2-cycle oil on hand for chainsaws.
-We may need to remove limbs or cut firewood.
+We also keep 2-cycle oil on hand for chainsaws if we need to remove limbs or cut firewood.

 Don't forget gas stations lose power too.
-Most stations do not have emergency back-up power.
+Most stations do not have emergency backup power, and the cash registers now require internet.
 You can not get gas if the power is out at your house and the nearest station.
-You may have to drive across town or in some cases, the county, on slick or debris-covered roads, for gas.
-It is important to keep some on hand and your vehicle tank full.
+You may have to drive across town or, in some cases, the county, on slick or debris-covered roads, for gas.
+It is essential to keep some on hand and your vehicle tank full.

 Extension cords: Heavy-duty extension cords should be kept with your emergency equipment.
 We have heavy-duty cords zip-tied to the top of our generators.
 This keeps us from looking for them in the middle of the night or during an ongoing storm.
 Heavier cords help distribute the energy better than thin cheap cords that heat up when in use.
 Thin cords are also easier for mice to chew on, creating the possibility of an electrical fire.